 The device is shipped with all sectors unprotected.
-AMD offers the option of programming and protecting sectors at its factory prior to shipping the device through AMD's ExpressFlashTM Service.
+AMD offers the option of programming and protecting sectors at its factory prior to shipping the device through AMD's ExpressFlash[TM] Service.
 Contact an AMD representative for details.

 It is possible to determine whether a sector is protected or unprotected.
-See "Autoselect Mode" for details.
+See Autoselect Mode, on page 12 for details.